Skip to Content

 On day 8 you’ll have the entire day to explore Te Anau.
 You may be wanting to take some rest or maybe you’re up for an awesome adventure!
 Regardless, Te Anau really has something for everyone!

 If you’re a keen hiker then consider hiking the Kepler track for the day.
 The trail to the Luxmore Hut and back takes around 6 hours, but wow, are the views amazing!
-If hiking sounds a little much you can also take a helicopter to the hut.
+If you’re looking for a more unique hiking experience, you can take this heli-hike of the Kepler Track.
+You’ll ride in a helicopter to the Luxmore Hut, then explore the alpine wilderness as you hike back- what a remarkable experience!

 For those wanting a real NZ experience, a visit to the Te Anau Glow Worm Caves is another option.
 Glow worms are only found in a few places in New Zealand and Australia, and the caves in Te Anau are a great place to see them!
 Tours run daily to the caves and include a short boat ride.